 HOW DO I BECOME A TEXAS PEACE OFFICER?

 Law enforcement officers (ie Police Officers, Deputy Sheriffs, Constables, etc) within the State of Texas are considered “PEACE OFFICERS”.
-All Texas Peace Officers are required to obtain and maintain a commission through the Texas Commission on Law Enforcement Officer Standards and Education or TCLEOSE, pronounced “TEE-CLOSE”, for short.
-TCLEOSE requires individuals to complete the following to obtain a commission:
+All Texas Peace Officers are required to obtain and maintain a commission through the Texas Commission on Law Enforcement or TCOLE, pronounced “TEE-COAL”, for short.
+TCOLE requires individuals to complete the following to obtain a commission:

 - Successful completion of the basic licensing course;